STACmetadatadata discoveryAPIsatellite data

 /collections/{id}/items: Browse items in a specific collection

-Why STAC Matters
+Why does STAC matter?

 Before STAC